nikola-vukicevic/breadcrumbs-nvim/README.md

 ATM, I'm not aware of any major bugs, so - bug reports are very much appreciated. :)

-But, there was a bag when opening two or more files of different kinds (i.e. files using different LSP servers), that produced an error message when entering buffer (it was a single message and the plugin kept on working after the message).
+But, there was a bag when opening two or more files of different kinds (i.e. files using different LSP servers), that produced an error message when entering a buffer (it was a single message and the plugin kept on working after the message).

 Fortunately, I seem to have resolved that bug.